ole00/27cf840_prog/README.md

 ![module wiring](https://github.com/ole00/27cf840_prog/raw/master/img/module_wiring.jpg "27CF400 module wiring")

 You can order the module PCBs in you favourite PCB fab service.
 The gerber files are located in gerbers directory.
-Use either 27cf840a.zip (lip on tge bottom) or 27cf840b.zip (lip on the top) or use 27cf840_rep_0_3ab_fab.zip which contains both of them (2 x a + 2 x b) panelised.
+Use either 27cf840a.zip (lip on the bottom) or 27cf840b.zip (lip on the top) or use 27cf840_rep_0_3ab_fab.zip which contains both of them (2 x a + 2 x b) panelised.
 These are 2 layer boards that fit within 100 x 100 mm limit.